A-Lindquist/A-Lindquist/README.md

 **`Software Developer + UX Designer`**

-I am an adaptive Computer Scientist seeking an entry level position in Software Engineering and UX Design.
+I am an adaptive <em>Computer Scientist</em> seeking an entry level position in <b>Software Engineering</b> and <b>UX Design</b>.
 I am eager to learn and expand my knowledge of both computer programming and design to become a well-rounded player in a team of equally motivated developers.

 ---